Adiabatic quantum imaginary time evolution: Numerical Simulations

-We next study $\tilde{H}$ generated by Eq.~\eqref{eq:locality_preserving_deriv} as a function of system size $L$, and a fixed classical time step $\epsilon=0.05$ in Fig.~\ref{fig:equation_for_h_L}.
-The results are similar to those using $\tilde{H}$ generated by Eq.~\eqref{eq:naive_time_deriv} if no locality approximation is applied.
-Examining $I^\infty, I^\tau$, we see the same behaviour of reaching a minimum $I^\infty$ and a maximum $I^\tau$ at some approximate time $\tau_c$.
-Although $||\tilde{H}||$ grows more quickly and ${\tilde{\Delta}}$ decays more rapidly as $L$ increases, surprisingly, this does not seem to change the maximum reliable propagation time, $\tau_c \approx 1.8$, between $L=6 - 12$.
+We next study $\tilde{H}$ generated by {the exact} Eq.~\eqref{eq:locality_preserving_deriv}, {i.e. without enforcing locality,} as a function of system size $L$, and a fixed classical time step $\epsilon=0.05$ in Fig.~\ref{fig:equation_for_h_L}.
+The results are similar to those using $\tilde{H}$; {both formally generate the exact imaginary-time trajectory for infinitesimal step size.} {Using a finite time-step, examining $I^\infty, I^\tau$}, we see the same behaviour of reaching a minimum $I^\infty$ and a maximum $I^\tau$ at some approximate time $\tau_c$.
+Surprisingly, this does not seem to change the maximum reliable propagation time, $\tau_c \approx 1.8$, between $L=6 - 12$.

-We further apply the locality heuristic for the generation of $\tilde{H}$, implemented using Eq.~\eqref{eq:locality_preserving_deriv}, in Fig.~\ref{fig:equation_for_h_w_5}.
-We use width $w=5$ and a range of system sizes and integration time-steps. {Encouragingly, we also see rapid exponential decay of the infidelity to values of $\sim 10^{-2}$ or less.} {Overall, the dynamics shows similar behaviour to previous examples, and at longer times there is a $\tau_c$} corresponding to a change in the behaviour of the infidelities and gaps.
-However, unlike in the dynamics above without the locality approximation, as the time-step goes to $0$, the minimum $I_\infty$ does not keep decreasing, because there is a finite width error.
+{The above two numerical studies illustrate the formal exactness of the A-QITE procedure, as well as the numerical challenges in its implementation arising from the behaviour of $||\tilde{H}(\tau)||$ and $\tilde{\Delta}(\tau)$.
+We now study the impact of heuristics at controlling these quantities.
+We first} apply the locality heuristic for the generation of $\tilde{H}$, implemented using Eq.~\eqref{eq:locality_preserving_deriv} with finite width $w=5$ in Fig.~\ref{fig:equation_for_h_w_5}.
+We study range of system sizes and integration time-steps. {Although the finite width means that we no longer follow the imaginary-time trajectory exactly (even for infinitesimal time step), we still see exponential decay of the infidelity with the ground-state to useful values of $\sim 10^{-2}$ or less.} {Overall, the {infidelity} dynamics shows similar behaviour to previous examples, and at longer times there is a $\tau_c$} corresponding to a change in the behaviour of the infidelities and gaps.
+However, as the time-step goes to $0$, the minimum $I_\infty$ does not keep decreasing, because of the finite width error. {From the perspective of the classical integration and quantum implementation, the dynamics generated under the locality heuristic is much more favourable than under the exact A-QITE $\tilde{H}$ dynamics.
+In particular, $\|\tilde{H}\|$ grows orders of magnitude more slowly with $\tau$, and (for fixed $\tau$) close to linearly with $L$, while $\tilde{\Delta}$ appears to decrease like $\mathrm{poly}(1/L)$.}